julionm/landing-page/reminder.md

 - [x] discover a way to make the site stand out more, today it looks really similar to everything else
   - I had an idea for this but it'll only work after 90% of the site is finished
   - I believe I achieved it by changing the font and redesigning the experiences section
+- [x] fix header in mobile
+- [x] translate Present on dates
+- [x] think on a solution to fix dates across the website